by Jim Lenskold

 Performance-driven marketers will have a good set of metrics to track, report and manage their effectiveness.
 But marketers that want to ensure marketing is highly relevant as a key business driver will also forecast their metrics.
 A forecast of key metrics provides business executives with insight into likely financial outcomes so they can manage business decisions and expectations.
 Proactively managing forecasts to consistently deliver on objectives builds great credibility for marketing.

 Forecast metrics must align to business outcomes such as sales and revenue.
 These may be metrics such as the quantity of new leads or opportunities for B2B marketers.
 For B2C marketers, it may be new first-time buyers or customer retention.
-In our 2011 Lead Generation Marketing ROI Study, we found that 77% of B2B marketers are forecasting metrics and one metric in particular – sales opportunities – was more prevalent among higher growth companies.
 Each marketing organization must identify the forecast metrics most relevant to their own business and make sure to project and report these metrics to drive marketing effectiveness.

 There are three key steps to establish or improve your forecasting metrics.
 Success is determined by knowing which metrics to select, which approach to use for forecasting, and how to use those metrics in managing performance.

 Forecasting metrics are part of a monthly business process intended to keep the management team informed of expected outcomes in upcoming months.
 In some businesses, marketing has enough data to forecast revenue or project sales volumes that can be converted to revenue with either an estimate or separate forecast for the average revenue per sale.

 The sales and revenue forecast delivers what management needs to compare projections to objectives and plan accordingly.
 Projecting the average revenue per sale is particularly useful when marketing can influence this metric through strategies such as targeting.